-Applications for 2014 AFB are now closed, but applications to become a student participant for 2015 Alternative Spring Break trips will be available January 7 - 19, 2015!
+Applications for student participants on 2015 Alternative Spring Break trips are now closed, but please check back in August for Alternative Fall Break 2015 applications!

 Learn more about the process on the What are Alternative Breaks? page or by attending a future interest session.
 While we encourage attendance at these sessions, attending an interest session is not a requirement to apply.